RamonKaspar/MathPrompter/README.md

    - Implement parallel processing to handle API calls more efficiently.
 This could significantly speed up computations by making simultaneous requests.

 2. **Probabilistic Results Implementation**:

    - Refine the result evaluation mechanism to return a probability along with each result.
 Currently, a consensus needs to be reached across all iterations for a result to be returned.

+3. **Use Different Model Parameters**:
+   - We typically prompt the LLM $N$ times (default is $N=5$) to generate algebraic expressions and Python code.
+By varying model parameters such as temperature and top_p in future iterations, we could potentially obtain more diverse answers.

 ## Citing the Original Work